usernew20/lampscan/LAMPscan Manual.md

 Users can modify the `lampscan.conf` file to adjust the scanning behavior.
 For instance, you can change the Nmap options to include more aggressive scanning or add specific Nikto plugins to focus on particular vulnerabilities.

+### **Enhanced CVE Lookups**

+LAMPscan now includes a feature that performs an additional CVE lookup based on the version of services detected by Nmap.
+This allows for identifying vulnerabilities specific to the software versions in use, providing a more complete security assessment.

 ### **Integrating with CI/CD Pipelines**

 LAMPscan can be integrated into CI/CD pipelines to automate security checks during the development process.
 By running LAMPscan as part of your build process, you can ensure that vulnerabilities are identified and addressed before deployment.